-Brussels police fire water cannon at 'yellow vest' protesters
+Brussels police battle 'yellow vest' protesters

 BRUSSELS (Reuters) - Belgian police fired water cannon and teargas in central Brussels on Friday to drive back protesters inspired by France’s “yellow vest” anti-tax movement who hurled rocks at the prime minister’s office.

-Police made dozens of arrests and protesters destroyed at least two police vans as what started as a peaceful but unauthorized demonstration, lacking clear leadership and largely promoted on social media, descended into violence as people, many masked or hooded, tried to breach police lines.
+Police made dozens of arrests and protesters destroyed at least two police vans as what started as a peaceful but unauthorized demonstration, lacking clear leadership and largely promoted on social media, descended into violence when people, many masked or hooded, tried to breach police lines.

 For three hours, crowds complaining about fuel prices and a squeeze on living standards had disrupted traffic and walked the streets.
-Police said they arrested about 60 before the violence, mostly for blocking roads or carrying large fireworks.
+Police said they had arrested about 60 people before the violence, mostly for blocking roads or carrying large fireworks.

 Several hundred people wearing the fluorescent safety vests drivers must carry in their vehicles eventually converged on the office of Prime Minister Charles Michel.
 Dozens, many of them masked, threw rocks, firecrackers and road signs at police who doused them with high-pressure water jets and fired gas rounds.